altruios/namshubettulpa/public/namshubettuple/seeds-of-a-new-world.md

-~He had is head turned to the side - so that one of his eyes, was looking at the captain~ 'M::God how awful to not be able to look straight forward' *The fish-man kneeled down next to Gerald, settling in* "SM::Count is down to 2."
+~He had is head turned to the side - so that one of his eyes, was looking at the captain~ 'M::God how awful to not be able to look straight forward' *The fish-man kneeled down next to Gerald, settling in* "SM::Count is down to 3."
 *Gerald picked up the radio at his side and replied* "G::I have Sonny and Wilbert here."
+"SM::Count's at one"
+~Martha caught movement at the corner of her eye~ "NT::$Ewait:"
+~The navigator was running up to them, out of breath~ *He stepped into the bubble*
-"SM::Count's at zero"
+"G::Counts at zero"
-"AL::right then, gerald?"
+"A::right then, gerald?"
+*Gerald pushed the button on the radio*
+"G::Breaking off the tower now!"
 ~Gerald looked outside at the tower in the center of the ship, and sighed~ *Gerald pulled down on a lever, and pushed a button* *Outside the ship shook*